KickdeGans/gecko/README.md

 # Gecko

-## A command shell written in Fusion
+## A highly extensible command shell written in Fusion

 ## Installation: